Compressed Gas Tank Safety Plan

 - Compressed gas tanks must be moved from one part of the building to another on a hand cart.
 Never drag a cylinder or roll a cylinder.

-- When compressed gas cylinders, whether they are full or empty, are moved by elevator, the transporter must be accompanied by a Campus Police officer who will commandeer the elevator and prevent others from entering it.
-A Campus Police officer escort is also required when transporting a cylinder through a public corridor form one part of a building to another.
+- When compressed gas cylinders, whether they are full or empty, are moved by elevator, the transporter must be accompanied by a College Police officer who will commandeer the elevator and prevent others from entering it.
+A College Police officer escort is also required when transporting a cylinder through a public corridor form one part of a building to another.
 (An officer is not required at the Knight Campus when moving gas cylinders form one chemistry or biology laboratory to another in the same corridor.)

 - Never leave a cylinder unattended in a public place.
 Make sure the recipient is present to receive it.